India Becomes Trump's Latest Trade Target

 Today, India boasts one of the world's fastest-growing economies, with top exports to the U.S. including precious metals and diamonds, mineral fuels and aircraft.

-Mukherjee said India has outgrown its GSP status, although she did dispute Trump's assertion that India is not providing the U.S. with reasonable market access.
+Mukherjee said India has outgrown its GSP status, although she did dispute Trump's assertion that India is not providing the U.S. with reasonable market access, reports the A.P.

 The U.S. represents India's top export destination, while India ranks 15th for the U.S.